Đorđe Bašić: Early life and private career

 Bašić was born in Novi Sad, Autonomous Province of Vojvodina, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He received a bachelor's degree and a master's degree at the University of Novi Sad and a Ph.D. at the University of Belgrade.
 He worked at the Institute of Energy and Process Engineering at the University of Novi Sad, serving for a time as president of the faculty council.

 Politician

 Early years

 Bašić became the first elected president of the executive council of Novi Sad's city assembly in 1990, being chosen for the position over several other candidates.
 He sought election to the National Assembly of Serbia in the 1990 parliamentary election as an independent candidate in Novi Sad's first division.
-The winning candidate was Petar Petrović, who ran with endorsements from the Union of Reform Forces of Yugoslavia for Vojvodina and the Association for the Yugoslav Democratic Initiative.
+The winning candidate was Petar Petrović of the Union of Reform Forces of Yugoslavia for Vojvodina (SRSJ-V).